onurmx/Rasterization/README.md

 ### Polygon Drawing
 1. Drawing polygons with using DDA Line Algorithm.
-2. Drawing antialiased algorithms with using Xiaolin Wu's Line Algorithm.
+2. Drawing antialiased polygons with using Xiaolin Wu's Line Algorithm.

 ### Rectangle Drawing
 1. Drawing rectangles with using DDA Line Algorithm.

 ## Clipping Algorithm
-Liang-Barsky Algorithm is used to clipping polygons edges to a rectangle.
+Liang-Barsky Algorithm is used to clipping polygon edges to a rectangle.

 ## Filling Algorithms
 1. Scan-Line Algorithm with Active Edge Table is used to filling polygons with solid colors.